-A local women’s fashion boutique on the corner of Louetta Road and Champion Forest Drive will pull you in with its distinct striped windows and once you step inside you will notice it is not just the windows that are distinct.
-French Violet carries clothing and accessories unlike anything else in Spring, Texas.
+A local women’s fashion boutique in Vintage Park shopping center will pull you in with its distinct striped windows and once you step inside you will notice it is not just the windows that are distinct.
+French Violet carries clothing and accessories unlike anything else in Houston, Texas.

 Gleannloch Farms resident, Earlene White owns French Violet Boutique.
 Earlene graduated with a degree in Business Management and worked in HR—completely unrelated to fashion—for more than ten years.
 Needing a creative outlet, she began making jewelry and launched a jewelry brand in 2012 named French Violet.
 French Violet jewelry was sold in several boutiques, and even though her creative outlet turned business was going well, she wanted more.

 With a lot of encouragement and support from her husband, family, and friends, Earlene combined her background in business management and shopping stamina to open her boutique just over a year ago.
 She jokes “I found a way to shop for a living!”

 Owning a boutique means shopping for the community.
 She makes it a point to follow fashion bloggers and influencers to stay on top of what trends are coming and looks for things that no one else carries in the area.
 When Earlene is shopping for French Violet, she is focused on finding affordable and unique items for women of all ages, especially things that are “a touch out of the box.”

 At French Violet, Earlene has curated clothing from high-quality brands such as Chaser Brand, Free People, Sanctuary, Judith March, Dolce Vita Shoes and Articles of Society Denim.
 One customer accurately described it as “Uptown chic with a pop of funk.”
 You can see this in the statement pieces that hold your gaze, designs that are so far above standard and prints that add flair to function.